red1salman/scraping-to-track-gadget-prices/Readme.md

 In this project, we web scrap graphics cards products for sale off newegg.com.
 We tabularize and turn it into a data set.
-Running the python script anytime will update the webpage's data set on a csv file with each graphics card's brand, product name, and shipping.
+Running the python script anytime will create a csv file and update the webpage's data on it with each graphics card's brand, product name, and shipping.

 We grab the URL of the product page of [newegg.com](httpnewegg.com) and paste it into the script.